Interstate 35W Minnesota

 - 1973 – I-35W extended south from the Mississippi River Bridge to I-94 and north to Hennepin Avenue (Exit 19).
 The north section of I-35W opened west to New Brighton Boulevard (then U.S. 8) and cosigned as Minnesota 36.

 - 1976 – Interstate 35W completed overall with the section between Hennepin Avenue and New Brighton Boulevard opened.
 The interchange along this segment with I-335 dropped as the route was canceled.

 History of Split Routes

-    In their guidelines of signing Interstates, the American Association of State Highway and Transportation Officials (AASHTO) mandated that all suffixed Interstate highways be removed from the Interstate system in the late 1960s and 1970s.
-This resulted in many changes to the system, including:
+In their guidelines of signing Interstates, the American Association of State Highway and Transportation Officials (AASHTO) mandated that all suffixed Interstate highways be removed from the system in 1973.
+This resulted in many changes including:

-    Interstate 15W to the Western Interstate 86 in Idaho
+- Interstate 15W to the Western I-86 in Idaho

-    A new set of split routes appeared in 2013 when Interstates 69C and 69E were established in South Texas by an act of Congress.
-The circumvented the authority of AASHTO and the mandate that no new suffixed routes be designated.
+A new set of split routes appeared in 2013 when I-69C and I-69E were established in South Texas by an act of Congress.
+The circumvented the oversight of AASHTO and the mandate that no new suffixed routes be designated.
 Interstate 69W was established a year later.

 North End – Columbus, Minnesota

 South End – Burnsville, Minnesota